 6. Percussion Massagers

-Like a chiropractic variable speed massager, a percussion massager is a tool for percussion therapy you can use to target your lower back.
+Like a chiropractic variable speed massager, a percussion massager is a tool for percussion therapy you can use to target your back to relieve back pain.

 7. Massage Chair Pad